raphlinus/raphlinus.github.io/_posts/2018-12-28-bezier-arclength.markdown

 <img src="/assets/cubic_arclen_performance.png" width="630" height="478">

 The vertical axis has the number of subdivisions, and the horizontal axis the actual error.
 Obviously we don't want any points to the right of the specified tolerance.
-The majority of cases are handled with 4 or fewer subdivisions.
+The majority of cases are handled with 4 or fewer subdivisions (in fact the mean is about 3.4 over my sample).
 It would be nicer to have them bunched closer to the right, but that would require a better error bound.
 Perhaps some enterprising reader will take up this work :).

 We can benchmark the time taken as well: